 These grants are made possible thanks to the commitment and support of the Jay Family, who fund these grants.

-The deadline for proposals for Spring 2020 courses is Friday, November 17th, 2023.
+The deadline for proposals for Spring 2024 courses is Friday, November 17th, 2023.
 The deadline for proposals for Fall 2024 is Friday, April 5th, 2024.
 If you are a course instructor, please consult this list of subject librarians or contact firstname.lastname@example.org at least two months before the grant deadline, to allow time for consultations and course (re-)design.
 (If you are interested in submitting an application for a summer course, please send an email with a general description of your proposed project to email@example.com.)

 These grants support course instructors and librarians as they apply their disciplinary expertise to create and reenergize courses that foster students' critical engagement with research and information use.
 Proposed courses can be affiliated with any discipline, and need not focus exclusively on information literacy, but instead incorporate it into discipline-specific subject matter.
 Whatever their subject matter, proposed courses will teach students to select, evaluate, acknowledge, and challenge sources; to identify and articulate those sources’ arguments; to determine effective ways to use those sources for their own purposes; and to build upon and respond to the research of others.
 The larger purpose of these projects is to support students in strengthening their research and critical thinking skills.

-Full-time teaching faculty and permanent lecturers, associate instructors, and librarians are eligible to apply.
+Full-time teaching faculty, permanent lecturers, associate instructors, instructors of record, and librarians are eligible to apply.
 Proposals are submitted prior to the semester during which the course would be taught.
 Instructors who have previously received Information Literacy Grants for a course and who wish to extend the integration of information literacy further into the course are also encouraged to apply.
 Criteria for selection includes depth of information literacy integration into the course, potential for partnership building, use of innovative pedagogy, and feasibility.